-- 1. Route all field connections through conduits into the rear control box. - 2.
-Wire the Header Sensor to the terminals labeled "Header Sensor" on the low voltage PCB. - a.
+- 1. Route all low voltage wires through the junction box's knockouts in the rear of the appliance. - Wire the tank sensor to PCB-4 terminals 51 and 52 as noted on the wiring ladder diagram.
+See "Wire Diagram (continued)".
+Do not use the DHW switch location (terminals 53 and 54) for the tank sensor as these terminals are used for indirect water heating. - a.
 Avoid placing the senor near potential sources of electrical noise such as transformers, power lines, and fluorescent lighting.
 Wire the sensor to the appliance using 22 gauge or larger wire.
 As with the sensor, the sensor wiring should be routed away from sources of electrical noise.
 Where it is impossible to avoid such noise sources, wire the sensor using a 2 conductor, UL Type CM, AWM Style 2092, 300 Volt 60 C shielded.

-E. System and Circulation Pump Wiring
+F. System and Circulation Pump Wiring